ragieai/workos-mcp-gateway/README.md

 - `partition` (required): The Ragie partition name to route to
 - `apiKey` (optional): A custom Ragie API key for this organization.
 If not provided, the default `RAGIE_API_KEY` will be used.

-Set the `MAPPING_FILE` environment variable to enable mapping:
+Set the `MAPPING_FILE` environment variable to enable mapping.
+The path can be absolute or relative to the current working directory:

 ```bash
 MAPPING_FILE=mapping.json npx @ragieai/mcp-gateway